 Sword of Zog

-Weapon, Uncommon (Legendary among Goblins)
+Weapon (Short Sword or Long Sword), Uncommon (Legendary among Goblins)

 The Sword of Zog appeared when first encountered, to be an artfully crafted, but tarnished bronze short sword, sized for a small-sized humanoid.
 Today, it appears as a longsword, typically used by a medium-sized wielder.

 When grasped, the sword re-sizes itself to match the wielder in dimension, either shrinking or enlarging to fit their grasp.
 The crest in the hilt also changes, from a cackling goblin to a snarling hobgoblin, depending on the size of its wielder.

 The Sword of Zog does not detect as magical.
 The Sword of Zog is actually crafted of Baatorian Green Steel, (also known as “Banesteel” ), made from ore mined in the deep pits of Avernus in the Nine Hells.
 As a result, the weapon is only half-weight (1-lb), and strikes with a bonus of +1 to hit and damage.
 The weapon also bears the ability to negate the damage resistance of creatures bearing the “Fiend” sub-type trait.
 The weapon is in all other ways, considered a non-magical short sword or long sword, depending on its bearer.

 Legacy of Zog : Possession grants advantage on any Charisma (Persuasion) checks made by its wielder, regarding goblin-kin; goblins, hobgoblins or bugbears.
 Barghest will likely attack any wielder on sight, as they view the weapon their birthright, and especially powerful goblin rulers may attempt to seize the weapon, based on its history and the potential power it could grant them.